BranAndSceolan/SSE-Notes/documentation/technologies.md

 To use cookies for session-handling.
 Also thought about using JWTs, but since you can't explicitly log out using those, cookies might be the better choice.
 Express-session is tried and intended to be used with express, so they should work good together.
+# typescript
+to write better structured, typed code than we would get using plain javascript
+# nodemon, ts-node, tsc-watch
+to simplify development

 # Database
 ## postgres